ffromani/vmmi/SPEC.md

 ### Lifecycle

-A VMMI plugin is an operating system process which starts when the migration begins, and exits when "termination" conditions are met (see below).
+A VMMI plugin is an operating system process which starts when the migration begins, and exits when "termination" conditions are met (see "Termination" section).
 A VMMI compliant plugin must never exceed the lifetime of a migration, except for the necessary termination and cleanup duties.
 A VMMI plugin is executed when the migration starts, but it must not perform any change to the system, including actually starting the migration using the libvirt APIs, until it got the configuration data (see Configuration)

 ### Termination